ajschulz/website/projects/index.md

 Below are current or recent projects that have resulted or will result in a first-author publication.

-{% include tags.html tags="publication, resource, teaching" %}
+{% include tags.html tags="publication, research, teaching" %}

 {% include search-info.html %}